UN Secretary-General warns attacks on UN personnel may constitute war crimes News

 In a statement on X and through his spokesperson Stéphane Dujarric, Guterres emphasized that the safety of UN personnel and property must be upheld and that the inviolability of UN premises must be respected at all times, without exception.

-Guterres addressed an incident Saturday in which IDF armored vehicles deliberately breached the entrance door of a UN position, whereas on Friday two UNIFIL peacekeepers were injured when an Israeli tank fired on a UN observation tower.
+Guterres addressed an incident Saturday in which IDF armored vehicles deliberately breached the entrance door of a UN facility, whereas on Friday two UNIFIL peacekeepers were injured when an Israeli tank fired on a UN observation tower.

 Guterres emphasized the importance of a ceasefire and the full implementation of UN Security Council Resolution 1701 to ensure lasting peace in the region.
 The resolution, aimed at resolving the 2006 Lebanon War, calls for an end to hostilities between Israel and Hezbollah, the withdrawal of Israeli forces from Lebanon, and the deployment of Lebanese and UNIFIL forces to southern Lebanon.
 It also demands the disarmament of armed groups and the release of abducted Israeli soldiers.